Autumn Leaves (film): Production

 The film's original working title was The Way We Are.
 Robert Aldrich originally developed it for his own company, the Associates and Aldrich and it was announced in July 1954, based on an original script by Jack Jevne.

 Aldrich got Joan Crawford attached and they sold it to William Goetz who had a deal with Columbia.
 Filming began on August 31, 1955.
+It was the second film for Cliff Robertson who had been signed to a long term contract by Columbia after his debut in Picnic.

 Song

 The title was changed from The Way We Are to capitalize on the success of the then popular tune "Autumn Leaves", performed in the film by Nat King Cole.
 Crawford's character is fond of the song, but it is not identified by name in the script.
 Cole's rendition is used over the film's main title sequence and the cast credits at the end.

 The song's original title is "Les feuilles mortes" ("The Dead Leaves") with music by Joseph Kosma and lyrics by Jacques Prévert.
 English lyrics were written by the American songwriter Johnny Mercer (1949).
 The song was introduced by Yves Montand in the French feature film Les Portes de la Nuit (1946), but was made popular in the United States through a piano version by Roger Williams in 1955.